lessardlab/BioRegions2021QCBS/README.md

 ----

-*Note if you don't use RStudio or run by copying the script directly to R remember to set up the working directory appropiately*
+*Note: Remember to set up the working directory appropiately if you don't use RStudio, or run the codes by copying the script directly to R*